danwallach/XStopwatch/README.txt

 /mobile -- stub for the phone app (no actual code here)

 /wear -- code that runs on the watch
-    src/main/java/org/dwallach/xstopwatch/ -- XStopwatch Java files
+    src/main/kotlin/org/dwallach/xstopwatch/ -- XStopwatch Kotlin files
+    (if you dig into the Git history, you'll see that earlier versions were in Java, but it's all Kotlin now, going forward)

 If you're looking to make some other stopwatch or count-down timer produce broadcast notifications that are compatible with XStopwatch and XTimer, then you should go have a look at:

-	PreferencesHelper.java: loads and saves persistent state to the Android shared preferences and also sends out equivalent state as broadcast intents.
+	PreferencesHelper.kt: loads and saves persistent state to the Android shared preferences and also sends out equivalent state as broadcast intents.
-	You can use the same action strings (from Constants.java) to send out intents with the same sorts of values, and compliant watchfaces should render them properly.
+	You can use the same action strings (from Constants.kt) to send out intents with the same sorts of values, and compliant watchfaces should render them properly.

-	Receiver.java: you don't just have to send out the state of your stopwatch or timer when it changes, you have to listen for requests to do the same, which means you need a receiver.
+	Receiver.kt: you don't just have to send out the state of your stopwatch or timer when it changes, you have to listen for requests to do the same, which means you need a receiver.

 	AndroidManifest.xml: you'll see here where we set up the receiver.
-Also we have to make sure the service portion (NotificationService.java) starts up at boot time, so we're ready to respond to these requests.
+Also we have to make sure the service portion (NotificationService.kt) starts up at boot time, so we're ready to respond to these requests.

 	Also, make sure to verify that XWatchface and CalWatch properly receive your broadcasts and that you receive theirs.

+	(Xwatchface is written in Java and is a very simple example that you might prefer to use if you're trying to render stopwatches and timers.)